My grandfather was not a watch person. He wore one watch for years, took it off at night, and left it at that.

 “This watch has been on my wrist for every important day of my life.
 If you’re reading this, it’s yours now.
 Take it to someone who knows what they’re doing.
 Wind it on Sundays.
 Don’t worry about the scratch.”

-I didn’t worry about the scratch.
+I did not worry about the scratch.

-Some things are more accurate than time.
+Some things mean more than perfect time.

 Next steps